rikunesiaSakito/bot-riku-airAPD-Public/README.md

 -----------------------------------------------------------------------------------------

+C) Input DATA/PUSH from NEW PC (if you have more than 2 pcs you need to type this on new PC)

+git pull origin main

-C) How to download file on GITHUB on folder
+D) How to download file on GITHUB on folder

 a) in order to download folder you must tap (code) button which has green color and download as ZIP.